 Noise reduction in new product development

 Many of the products we design, especially for home use, have demanding sound level specifications.
-Our approach is to minimise the sources of noise at the concept design stage, and to build noise mitigations into the design.
-In this way expensive retro fitting of noise reduction materials to the design is avoided and other important functionalities, such as heat dissipation and ventilation are not compromised.
+Our approach is to minimize the sources of noise at the concept design stage and to build noise mitigations into the design.
+In this way, expensive retro fitting of noise reduction materials to the design is avoided and other important functionalities, such as heat dissipation and ventilation are not compromised.

 Conditioning & performance monitoring

-We have used low cost microphones combined with DSPs to perform sophisticated monitoring of equipment to detect failing components or to optimise performance.
+We have used low-cost microphones combined with DSPs to perform sophisticated monitoring of equipment to detect failing components or to optimize performance.
 This approach can replace a large number of distributed sensors with a single microphone.